Date & Time

 Richard Brown, MD

 Three thousand years ago, yogis in India realized that the strength of abdominal and pelvic muscle tissue correlated with longevity and vitality.
 Weakness of these abdominal muscles and fascia is associated with bladder and bowel issues, pelvic problems, sexual dysfunction, poor posture, and more.
 Age, damage to the internal organs through childbirth or surgery, cancer treatment, or other trauma weaken this area of the body.
 We will use yoga and qigong postures, coherent breathing, pelvic contraction and relaxation, and visualization to energize the base of the spine and sacral areas, the reservoir of physical vitality.
 Participants will leave with an energizing and revitalizing program to practice at home.

 An Evening Workshop

 Friday, November 16, 2018, 6:30 – 9:30 pm

 New York Open Center

 Richard P. Brown, MD, Associate Clinical Professor of Psychiatry at Columbia University College of Physicians and Surgeons, is a pioneer in holistic approaches to psychiatry, including the use of supplements such as SAM-e and Rhodiola rosea and techniques such as yogic breathing.
-He co- authored Stop Depression Now, He is co- author with Dr. Patricia Gerbarg The Rhodiola Revolution, How to Use Herbs, Nutrients and Yoga in Mental Health, Non-Drug Treatments for ADHD and The Healing Power of the Breath (book + CD).
+He co- authored Stop Depression Now.
+He also co-authored, with Dr. Patricia Gerbarg, The Rhodiola Revolution, How to Use Herbs, Nutrients and Yoga in Mental Health, Non-Drug Treatments for ADHD, and The Healing Power of the Breath (book + CD).